TonyMajorDev/RelayInputBoard/README.md

 Until then, here is basically what you need to do.

 1. Buy the board on ebay.
 It can take a few weeks to months to arrive!
-2. Plug in to your network and log in.
+2. Connect the board to your network and log in to the admin console using your browser.
 3. Go to the Input Link Relay page and Set "Input Control Relay" to No, and set "Relay Feedback Momentary Input" to No.
 4. I like to setup the board to use DHCP, so the router assigns an IP address.
-I also like to set the "hostname" in the setting page, so I can browse to this admin console from the browser using http://hostname.local  Then reboot the board.
+I also like to set the "hostname" in the setting page, so I can browse to this admin console from the browser using http://hostname.local  Then save and reboot the board.
 5. Go to your router and manually assign the IP so that it NEVER changes.
 Write down that IP.
 6. Go to http://hubitat.local and expand the Developer Tools.
 Click on Apps Code, New App button, Import button, paste this url: https://raw.githubusercontent.com/TonyMajorDev/RelayInputBoard/main/RelayBoard-app.groovy
 7. Click import button, Yes, overwrite, Click the Save button, Click "<< Apps code" to go back.